 What are short-term goals?

-We’ll define a short-term financial goal as anything that takes less than five years to achieve for clarity and consistency.
+A short-term financial goal is generally anything that takes less than two years to achieve.

 This is a helpful rule of thumb, but ultimately, deciding where to separate short-term and long-term goals is somewhat arbitrary.
-There’s no meaningful difference between a goal you achieve in four and a half years and one you achieve in five years and one month.
+There’s no meaningful difference between a goal you achieve in one and a half years and one you achieve in two years and one month.

 Examples of short-term goals include saving for a wedding or paying off credit card debt.
 However, something that takes one person two years might take another person 10 years, so consider your circumstances when deciding what would be a short-term goal.